elizavetasemenova/prob-epi/08_PPLs.md

 to name a few.

+For a wider review of the modern landscape of Bayesian inference software see {cite}`vstrumbelj2024past`.

 ## How to chose a PPL?

 From the practical point of view, how can we decide which of the PPLs to choose?